-We invite you to join this national debate about our nation’s past and suggest a defining moment of your own.
+We invite you to join this debate about our nation’s past and suggest a defining moment of your own.

-Significant moments in Australia’s history
+Important moments in Australia’s history

-The project aims to stimulate a public discussion about the events that have been of profound significance to the Australian people.
+Defining Moments in Australian History aims to stimulate public discussion about the events that have been of profound significance to the Australian people.

 The project was initiated by the National Museum and its co-patrons the late Michael Ball AO and the Hon Michael Kirby AC CMG.